CFiggers/roam-autohotkey/README.md

 # roam-autohotkey
 A series of scripts for automating Roam Research tasks on Windows.

-If you'd like help adapting any of these or implementing functionality of your own, feel free to reach out!
+If you'd like help adapting any of these or implementing new AHK functionality of your own, feel free to reach out!
 I'd be happy to advise/assist.

 <a href='https://ko-fi.com/R6R622EYH' target='_blank'><img height='30' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi5.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>